Slaughter was the representative for New York’s 25th congressional district and was a Democrat. She served from 2013 to 2018.

 She was previously the representative for New York’s 28th congressional district as a Democrat from 1993 to 2012; and the representative for New York’s 30th congressional district as a Democrat from 1987 to 1992.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Slaughter is shown as a purple triangle. (analysis methodology)
+Slaughter is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
-1884: To designate the facility of the United States Postal Service located at 206 West Commercial Street in East Rochester, New York, as the “Officer Daryl R. Pierson Memorial ...
+1884 (114th): To designate the facility of the United States Postal Service located at 206 West Commercial Street in East Rochester, New York, as the “Officer Daryl R. Pierson …

 - H.R.
 1451 (113th): To designate the facility of the United States Postal Service located at 14 Main Street in Brockport, New York, as the “Staff Sergeant Nicholas J. Reid Post …

 - H.R.
 3458 (113th): Fallen Firefighters Assistance Tax Clarification Act of 2013

 - H.R.
 1506 (111th): To provide that claims of the United States to certain documents relating to Franklin Delano Roosevelt shall be treated as waived and relinquished in certain circumstances.

 - H.R.
 493 (110th): Genetic Information Nondiscrimination Act of 2008

 - H.R.
 4178 (102nd): DES Education and Research Amendments of 1992